Sardines (Inside No. 9): Plot

 Everyone becomes uncomfortable, not least because of John's odour.
 Geraldine passes around mints as Andrew tells Mark that he no longer has contact with Dicky Lawrence, a potential business contact of Mark's.
 Andrew sings the "sardine song", but Carl angrily stops him.
 Andrew and Geraldine reminisce about a scout jamboree held in the house many years ago, but Geraldine remembers that a boy named Phillip Harrison, nicknamed "Little Pip", accused Andrew of "horrible things", and that the police were involved.
 Carl says Andrew paid Pip's family to move away, and Andrew counters by claiming he did nothing to Pip and was only teaching him how to wash himself.
-Carl implies that he and John were not as lucky as Pip, and John says he can smell carbolic soap.
+Carl implies that he and John were not as lucky as Pip, and John says he can smell carbolic soap and panics.
 There is silence, and Stuart points out no one else is looking for them, but they realise Ian has not yet returned.
 Jeremy says Ian is the person he was going to pick up from the station, but when Mark claims Ian is already at the party, Jeremy reveals the person Mark is referring to is not Ian.
 Outside, "Ian" locks the wardrobe and sprays it with lighter fluid while singing the sardine song.
-Carl realises "Ian" is Phillip, and the episode ends with Phillip leaning against the wardrobe, a lighter in his hand.
+Carl realises "Ian" is Phillip, and the episode ends with Phillip leaning against the wardrobe, a lighter in his hand, pouring lighter fluid around the wardrobe.